jacklionheart/codeflow/README.md

 ## `code-context`: For providing code context to LLMs Web UI

-Key to loopflow is submitting the right context, i.e. subset of the codebase as a reference.
-This is a part of how loopflow works, but installing loopflow also installs a `code-context` binary that is used to copy codebase subsets to the clipboard or other output streams.
+Key to codeflow is submitting the right context, i.e. subset of the codebase as a reference.
+This is a part of how codeflow works, but installing codeflow also installs a `code-context` binary that is used to copy codebase subsets to the clipboard or other output streams.

 code-context is a spiritual descendent of [files-to-prompt](https://github.com/simonw/files-to-prompt),